-Why Family Traditions are Important
+Why Family Traditions are Important to Create

-The origins of family traditions
+The origins of my family traditions

 For generations, women in my family have gathered on Christmas Eve to prepare a seven-course meal to celebrate the coming Savior.
 The meal is said to include foods from all geographic systems – fish from the sea, rice and barley from the fields, mushrooms from the forest.
 The women would chop, stir, roll, and fill their way to dinner that would commence when the first star appeared.